ArduPilot/ardupilot_wiki/plane/source/docs/apms-failsafe-function.rst

 Short failsafe action (:ref:`FS_SHORT_ACTN<FS_SHORT_ACTN>` )
 ------------------------------------------------------------

 The action to take on a short (:ref:`FS_SHORT_TIMEOUT<FS_SHORT_TIMEOUT>` seconds) failsafe event .
 A short failsafe event in plane stabilization modes can be set to change mode to CIRCLE or FBWA, or be disabled completely.
-In QuadPlane stabilization modes, it will change to QLAND or QRTL, dependent upon which Q_OPTION is selected.
+In QuadPlane stabilization modes, it will change to QLAND or QRTL, dependent upon which :ref:`Q_OPTIONS<Q_OPTIONS>` is selected.

 In AUTO, LOITER and GUIDED modes you can also choose for it continue with the mission and ignore the short failsafe.
 If :ref:`FS_SHORT_ACTN<FS_SHORT_ACTN>` is 0 then it will continue with the mission, if it is 1 then it will enter CIRCLE mode.